 There are numerous advantages to a Collaborative Divorce.
 The team approach empowers clients to develop thoughtful solutions to their custody, support, and property matters.
-The client then has the tools he or she needs to evaluate settlement options and reach agreements that are not only in his or her best interests, but best for the family as a whole.
+The client then has the tools needed to evaluate settlement options and reach agreements that are not only in his or her best interests, but best for the family as a whole.
 Because the parties have agreed not to litigate, they both have a vested interested in reaching settlement together.

 If the clients’ decide that the Collaborative Divorce process is not working for them, they can withdraw and try another process such as mediation or court.
 If they make this choice, each spouse’s respective collaborative legal professional must withdraw from representation.
-Further, no members of the team (child specialist, financial professional or coach) may be involved in the litigation.
-In addition, no file records or documentation drafted during the collaborative divorce meetings can be used in litigation.
-Opponents of Collaborative Divorce criticize the need for the team to be disqualified since such disqualification requires the client to start all over again with a new teamteam.
-The flip side of this coin is that parties’ have an incentive to settle to avoid starting over.
-If enough is at stake it may be necessary for a client to end the Collaborative process, but that would occur after consultation with the team.
-Furthermore, the Collaborative team has incentive to settle or else be out of a job.
-Given the traditional culture of threats to go to court, Collaborative Lawyers have to shift their paradigm and be more creative around settlement and surfacing client’s true needs.
-Despite some criticism of Collaborative Divorce, many cases are settled and with less expense and time than traditional litigation.
+Given the traditional culture of threats to go to court, Collaborative Lawyers have to shift the paradigm and be more creative around settlement and surfacing client’s true needs.
+The Collaborative Divorce process can settles cases with less expense and time than traditional litigation.

 This is a win-win for the family as a whole, which is the best outcome possible.